Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 We feel that this tent lies even further into the dead spot between camping and backpacking tents.
-Due to its weight, this tent could only be a backpacking tent for the most casual of backpackers and is better placed as a decent quality camping tent.
+Due to its weight, this tent could only be a backpacking tent for the most casual of backpackers and is best as a decent quality camping tent.

-All in all, you get better quality materials from the Dirt Motel without much of a difference in value.
+All in all, you get the best quality materials from the Dirt Motel without much of a difference in value.
 Unless you’re only using this tent for car camping – go with the Kelty Dirt Motel instead.